bolarge/bookstore/README.md

 * Docker
 * Docker Compose

-## System Requirement
+# System Requirement

 ## Getting Started with Deployment
-Application is a monolith maven project with no internal sub modules.
+Application is a modular monolith maven project composed of sub modules.
 It inherits from springboot-parent

 ### Database Setup
 Hibernate ddl.auto flag is set to update, therefore, bookstore_db database is to be created.
 Run below code